Chatham Pentagon bus station

+History

 The Pentagon Bus Station was arranged as a two-lane, one-way, ring road around the outside of the Pentagon Shopping Centre at the upper level.
 It had 18 bays, all on the inside of the road around the irregular 5 sided building.
 Bus access came from street level (The Brook) via one street level ramp and could exit via the same or a second ramp as appropriate.

 In order to move the Pentagon Bus Station from the Pentagon Shopping Centre, Medway Council had to purchase the lease for the site back off Arriva Southern Counties, which was due to hold the lease until 2018.
 Arriva held the right to use the site as it had taken over Maidstone & District Motor Services, the previous incumbent.
 Access to the station by other operators has been a cause of historical controversy.
 The issue was placed within the scope of a 1993 Competition Commission inquiry into The supply of bus services in Mid and West Kent.
 As a result of the inquiry, M&D were required to undertake to provide equal access at reasonable rates and conditions.

+Closure

 In October 2013, Medway Council planned to turn the disused Pentagon Bus Station into a car park for its employees but as of 2015 all entrances have been fenced off.

-In March 2022, As part of the redevelopment of Mountbatten House and the surrounding area, the street level (The Brook) entrance and exit ramps to the bus station were removed.
+In March 2022, as part of the redevelopment of Mountbatten House and the surrounding area, the street level (The Brook) entrance and exit ramps to the bus station were removed.